devonorourke/guano/Perlut/Perlut_workflow.md

 ## dropping samples

 There is an important tradeoff between the likelihood that a read is the result of index bleed versus a true representation of the amplicons in a sample; if one is to account and filter for index-bleed, then one is to likely reduce the number of reads in a sample.
 In addition, because the mock community proportion of reads was large in this run, the likelihood of index bleed is higher than if the positive control had a moderate number of reads (proportional to per-sample read numbers).
 There are additional filtering parameters applied to account for this, though these filtering parameters work best when the low-read number samples are discarded.
-The following code was executed to drop the samples with less than 4800 reads, as that value represented samples with less than 0.5% total reads indexed to this project on the lane.
+The following code was executed to drop the samples with less than 4800 reads, as that value represented samples with less than 0.1% total reads indexed to this project on the lane.
+Note that this is an arbitrary cut off, and drops out many samples; in addition, no negative control is included above this threshold.

 > note that a `dropd` directory was created to pass the output files into; the following command was executed within that `dropd` directory

 ```
 amptk remove \
--i /mnt/lustre/macmaneslab/devon/guano/NAU/p8-2/illumina/trim.demux.fq.gz \
+-i /mnt/lustre/macmaneslab/devon/guano/NAU/Perlut/illumina/trim.demux.fq.gz \
--t 4800 \
+-t 3600 \
 -o dropd.demux.fq

 gzip dropd.demux.fq
 ```

-This is a significant threshold as it drops 37 of 104 possible samples.
-However, the total number of reads which are excluded from the dataset is just 1% of the overall amount.
-A separate design in which all samples, or a lower threshold read-number applied, is also possible to carry through and compare if major difference arise in OTU abundance, index bleed thresholds, etc. As a first approximation, the more conservative approach seemed most sensible.
-Analysis of this reduced dataset has the suffix `dropd` applied.
-However it's also useful to explore what happens post-filtering with the less stringent read depth criteria are relaxed and all samples are included - these are termed `trimd`.
+This is a significant threshold as it drops 51 of 88 possible samples.
+However, the total number of reads which are excluded from the dataset is just 2% of the overall amount.
+A separate workflow in which all samples are retained is also run (and described herein) - this allows us to carry through both a conservative and liberal strategy and compare if major difference arise in OTU abundance, index bleed thresholds, etc. Analysis of the conservative (reduced sample) dataset has the suffix `dropd` applied; while the workflow with all samples are included are termed `trimd`.

-Both datasets were retained throughout the analyses.
-Clustering was performed independently between datasets while filtering was applied to the `dropd` dataset only.
+Clustering was performed independently - once for the `dropd` and once for the `trimd` datasets - while filtering was applied to the `dropd` dataset only.
 One consequence of independent clustering approaches is the OTU numbers aren't comparable - what sequence represents OTU1 in the `dropd` dataset isn't necessarily the same sequence for OTU1 in the `trimd` dataset.

 ## clustering for OTUs